maxc0d3r/scripts/README.md

 Some useful tools

-###mssh.rb###
+###mssh###

 This tool can be used to find instances on AWS matching certain tags and finally ssh to all of them and execute commands.

-Before executing mssh.rb please rename fog_config.rb.sample to fog_config.rb and fill in required details in the file.
+Before executing mssh.rb please fill in required details in config.rb.

 ###AWS-Spreadsheet###

-Script to pull instance metadata from AWS and populate Google Spreadsheet
+Script to pull instance metadata from AWS and populate Google Spreadsheet.

+Before executing the script please fill in required details in config.rb.